 These rates are determined by our financial institution and can vary from time to time.
 The most up to date information can be found in the fees and charges section of our website.
 The Payment Card Surcharge is limited to the amount charged by our financial institution.

 Direct debit payments – a fee free option

-If you have any questions, you can visit our online help centre or call us on 13 33 31, 7am to 7pm, 7 days a week.
+If you have any questions, you can visit our online help centre or call us on 13 33 31, 7am to 7pm, Monday to Friday.